 BIOGRAPHY

-Andi Last brings nearly 30 years of broadcasting, media, and marketing experience to Pure Financial Advisors.
-She is the producer of the Your Money, Your Wealth® podcast and radio show, and moderator for the firm’s digital events.
+Andi Last brings over 30 years of broadcasting, media, and marketing experience to Pure Financial Advisors.
+She is the producer of the Your Money, Your Wealth® podcast, radio show, and TV show and manages the firm’s YouTube channels.

 Prior to joining Pure, Andi was Media Operations Manager for a San Diego-based financial services firm with a long-running, nationally syndicated financial advice TV and radio show.
 While living in Australia, Andi was the Operations Manager for the media branch of an international non-profit organization examining global sustainability challenges and responses.